amyjko/informatics-teaching-guide/chapters/teaching.md

 Teachers, therefore, *structure* learning.
 They do it by being inspiring role models and mentors that catalyze interest.
 They do it by planning learning activities that promote a growth mindset and practice.
 And they do it by giving detailed, personalized feedback about students' learning.

-Unfortunately, some teachers do the oppposite of these things:
+Unfortunately, some teachers do the opposite of these things:

 * They reinforce a fixed mindset, portraying a world in which some students "get" it and some don't.